HenrikBengtsson/jottr.org-blogdown/content/post/2015-02-21-LaTeX-vignettes.md

 aliases: [/2015/02/latex-vignettes.html]
 date: 2015-02-21
 categories:
  - R
 tags:
  - R
  - package
  - R.rsp
  - vignette
-- how to
  - LaTeX
  - PDF
  - CRAN
 ---

 Ever wanted to include a plain-LaTeX vignette in your package and have it compiled into a PDF?
 The [R.rsp] package provides a four-line solution for this.